If I closed my eyes and completely wiped from my mind the fact of the coronavirus pandemic, here's what I would see in the last week:

 III.
 NGDP targeting and zero long-run inflation

-In a previous blog post, I critiqued NGDP targeting by pointing out that NGDP targeting could not achieve zero inflation in long-run, unless the central bank could discretionarily change the NGDP target.
+In a previous essay, I critiqued NGDP targeting by pointing out that NGDP targeting could not achieve zero inflation in long-run, unless the central bank could discretionarily change the NGDP target.
 In other words, I was arguing based on the first strand of literature that NGDP targeting was deficient in this respect.

 The accounting is simple: NGDP growth = real growth + inflation.
 Under NGDP targeting without discretion, the growth rate of NGDP is fixed.
 But, real growth varies in the long run due to changing productivity growth – for example, real growth was higher in the 1960s than it has been in recent decades.
 As a result, the long-run inflation rate must vary and thus is unanchored.

 Zero inflation can be achieved in the long run, but only at the cost of trusting the central bank to act discretionarily and appropriately modify the long-run NGDP target.